Bouvet-deler/AzureWorkshopForStudenter/BilderIBlobstorage/docs/tutorial.md

 ## The fun part

 Now, we can try and make our code.
+Start by creating a new file with your preferred name and give it a _.py_ ending.

 Firstly, we need to import the packages we just installed.